Flexible, influential, well-connected

 Christine stays fit with a weekly Pilates session, she eats much more fruit and vegetables and her pedometer and the WalkIt.com web site have helped her find new areas of London.

-Hester Rice is C3’s senior project manager and has been with the organisation since its inception in 2009.
+Hester Rice is an associate for C3 and has been with the organisation since its inception in 2009.
 Before coming to C3 Hester worked for a political academic publishing house, developing an interest in the impact that social, political and economic constructs have on the way that people live their day-to-day lives.
 Hester was inspired to work with C3 because of the opportunity it offered to advocate for the social change that is needed to make our world a more healthful place.

 How Hester practises what she preaches: